 Building Information Modelling only shows the truth.
 This means all relevant information is shared and stored in the same place for stakeholders to view and comment.

-In addition, this model is used by builders and contractors.
+In addition, this model becomes used by builders and contractors.
 This way, they always have access to the latest updated information on the project, including changes related to the processes, fostering better communication among those involved (including investors or buyers).

 Eliminates the margin of error